leonw774/lreng/README.md

 # ɭeŋ

-A simple minimal interpreted functional programming language.
+A simple functional programming language.

-The main idea is to build a minimal functional language that works on binary tree: it is parsed into a binary AST and has "Pair" as its only container data type.
+The main idea is to build a minimal language that works on binary tree: it is parsed into a binary AST and has "Pair" as its only container data type.

 ## Usage